 Seeing as how bonds are frequently thought of as a safer investment than stocks and offer less growth, bond funds are popular among investors who are looking to preserve their wealth as opposed to aggressively growing it.

-This type of fund is constructed to track or match the makeup and performance of a financial market index such as the Standard & Poor’s 500 Index (S&P 500).
+This type of fund is constructed to track or match the makeup and performance of a financial market index such as the S&P 500.
 They provide broad market exposure, low operating expenses, and relatively low portfolio turnover.
 Unlike equity funds, an index fund’s holdings only change when the underlying index does.

 Money Market Fund

-This low-risk, fixed-income mutual fund invests in short-term, high-quality debt from federal, state, or local governments, or US corporations.
+This low-risk, fixed-income mutual fund invests in short-term, high-quality debt from federal, state, or local governments, or U.S. corporations.
 Assets commonly held by money market funds include U.S. Treasuries and Certificates of Deposit.
-These funds are among the lowest-risk investments and make up 15% of the mutual fund market.
+These funds are usually among the lowest-risk types of investments.

-While no two funds are the same, mutual funds are a popular choice for beginner and advanced investors alike for a variety of reasons.
+While no two funds are the same, mutual funds are a popular choice for investors of all types for a variety of reasons.

-Mutual funds serve as an investment basket that contains many different assets, some with the same general focus and others with multiple focuses.
+Mutual funds serve as a sort of investment basket that contains many different assets, some with the same general focus and others with multiple focuses.
 Rather than being all-in on one particular investment, mutual funds offer diversity across multiple investments.

 This allows investors to cast a wider net and benefit when one or multiple of their basket investments performs well.
-Conversely, when one investment in a mutual fund does poorly, the investor may rest assured knowing that a single loss is mitigated by also having other investments that hopefully offset other losses.
+Conversely, when one investment in a mutual fund does poorly, the loss may be mitigated by also having other investments that are performing comparatively well.
 Some types of funds offer greater diversification across different asset classes, such as stocks and bonds.

-Mutual funds are actively managed by a professional fund manager who’s responsible for operating the fund, whether it be to allocate investor money, rebalance the fund’s investments, or distribute dividends to investors.
+Mutual funds are usually actively-managed by a professional fund manager who’s responsible for operating the fund, whether it be to allocate investor money, rebalance the fund’s investments, or distribute dividends to investors.

 While mutual funds tend to have relatively low fees, investors are subject to an annual fee, also known as an also known as an expense ratio, that is calculated as a percentage of each individual’s holdings in the fund and automatically paid to the fund manager for their services.
 Fund fees vary, so in some cases it may be helpful to compare funds based fees before investing.

 With investing, there is no such thing as a sure thing.
-While it’s unlikely, it is possible to lose all your money in a mutual fund if the securities in the fund drop in value.
+So, yes, you can lose money in a mutual fund.
+It is possible to lose all of your money in a mutual fund if the securities in the fund drop in value.

 That said, some mutual funds aim to be conservative and designed to offer slow but incremental gains over time.
 As always, it’s prudent to research exactly what’s contained in a particular mutual fund before investing any capital.
 Ultimately, it’s every investor’s responsibility to determine their own risk tolerance and investing strategy that meets their personal needs.

 Investment funds are a practical and beginner-friendly way to start investing in financial markets.
-Even with beginner knowledge around what is a mutual investment fund, mutual funds have the propensity to provide a hands-off and a potentially low-cost way to start building wealth.
-Mutual funds offer options focusing on many asset classes, time horizons, and risk tolerances for investors of all ages and experience levels.
+Even with beginner knowledge concerning what is a mutual investment fund, mutual funds have the propensity to provide a hands-off and a potentially low-cost way to start building wealth.
+But again, your mileage may vary, as not all funds are alike.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.